codeaudit/SayKitSDK/Tutorials/Recipe App Part 1/SayKitTutorialOutline.md

 ### Alternative Initializer for `SAYSelectRequest`
 Instead of using a flat list of item labels to select from, we can also define aliases for each label.
 If the user speaks an item's alias, it is treated the same as if they selected the item directly.
 Using aliases, you can easily handle alternative names for the same item.

+In the example below, we provide an alias for “Beef Lasagna” as “Pasta”.
+If the user speaks either of these phrases, we’ll know they meant to select the second option, “Beef Lasagna.”

 - Create a dummy helper function to return the selectable options.
 In a full app, this would interact with the app logic to retrieve the options:

     ``` objc